larsp/co2monitor/README.md

 Some time ago an [article](https://blog.wooga.com/woogas-office-weather-wow-67e24a5338) about a low cost CO₂ monitor came to our attention.
 A colleague quickly adopted the python [code](https://github.com/wooga/office_weather) to fit in our prometheus setup.
 Since humans are sensitive to temperature and CO₂ level, we were now able to optimize HVAC settings in our office (Well, we mainly complained to our facility management).

+For numerous reasons I wanted to replace the python code with a static Go binary.

 ## Hardware
 - CO₂ meter: Can be found for around 70EUR/USD at [amazon.com](https://www.amazon.com/dp/B00H7HFINS)